awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output-lambda.md

 + The Lambda function timeouts are not sufficient to accomplish the business logic within the Lambda function\.
 + The business logic within the Lambda function does not catch all the errors, resulting in a timeout and backpressure due to unhandled exceptions\.
 These are often referred as “poison pill” messages\.

-In the case of data delivery failures, Kinesis Data Analytics continues to retry Lambda invocations on the same set of records until successful\.
+For data delivery failures, Kinesis Data Analytics continues to retry Lambda invocations on the same set of records until successful\.
 To gain insight into failures, you can monitor the following CloudWatch metrics:
 + Kinesis Data Analytics application Lambda as Output CloudWatch metrics: Indicates the number of successes and failures, among other statistics\.
 For more information, see [Amazon Kinesis Analytics Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aka-metricscollected.html)\.
 + AWS Lambda function CloudWatch metrics and logs\.